galdarab/scout_project/README.md

 # scout_project
-he provided code defines a system for managing a football team called Milan.
+the provided code defines a system for managing a football team called Milan.
 Here's a general explanation of what the code does:

 Player Class: This class represents a football player.
 It has attributes such as name, age, position, and local league.
 It provides methods to get and set these attributes and overrides the toString() method to provide a string representation of the player's details.